 ──────────────────────────────

-# OF PEOPLE WHO STARTED THE SURVEY
+# OF PEOPLE WHO OPENED THE SURVEY

 Response rate is the number of people who answered the questionnaire divided by the number of people you sent it to (the sample), then multiply that number by 100, since it is usually expressed in the form of a percentage.